Vivianngu3/GameUnity/README.md

 ### Design Tactics
 - A lot of inspiration from video games as well as children books.
 - Incorporating effective feedback when a user clicks or uses a function (ex: when the shovel is clicked on, animated a shovel digging)
-- Using color contrast checker for vision accessbiblity
+- Using color contrast checker for vision accessibility
 - Using design platforms/free features for icons and vectors (Figma plug-ins and canva)

 ### Message to Future Designers on Continuation (from Vivian Nguyen)